-An officer may use force upon another person to the extent necessary under these circumstances to (RCW 10.120.020):
+An officer may use force upon another person to the extent necessary to (RCW 10.120.020):

-- (a) Protect against a criminal offense when there is probable cause that the person has committed, is committing, or is about to commit the offense. - (b) Effect an arrest. - (c) Prevent an escape as defined under chapter 9A.76 RCW. - (d) Take a person into custody, transport a person for evaluation or treatment, or provide other assistance under RCW 10.77; RCW 71.05; or RCW 71.34. - (e) Take a minor into protective custody when authorized or directed by statute. - (f) Execute or enforce a court order authorizing or directing an officer to take a person into custody. - (g) Execute a search warrant. - (h) Execute or enforce an oral directive issued by a judicial officer in the courtroom or a written order where the court expressly authorizes an officer to use force to execute or enforce the directive or order. - (i) Prevent a person from fleeing or stop a person who is actively fleeing a lawful temporary investigative detention, provided that the person has been given notice that the person is being detained and is not free to leave. - (j) Take a person into custody when authorized or directed by statute. - (k) Protect against an imminent threat of bodily injury to the officer, another person, or the person against whom force is being used.
+- (a) Protect against a criminal offense when there is probable cause that the person has committed, is committing, or is about to commit the offense. - (b) Effect an arrest. - (c) Prevent an escape as defined under chapter 9A.76 RCW. - (d) Take a person into custody, transport a person for evaluation or treatment, or provide other assistance under RCW 10.77; RCW 71.05; or RCW 71.34. - (e) Take a minor into protective custody when authorized or directed by statute. - (f) Execute or enforce a court order authorizing or directing an officer to take a person into custody. - (g) Execute a search warrant. - (h) Execute or enforce an oral directive issued by a judicial officer in the courtroom or a written order where the court expressly authorizes an officer to use force to execute or enforce the directive or order.

+- (i) Prevent a person from fleeing or stop a person who is actively fleeing a lawful temporary investigative detention, provided that the person has been given notice that the person is being detained and is not free to leave. - (j) Take a person into custody when authorized or directed by statute. - (k) Protect against an imminent threat of bodily injury to the officer, another person, or the person against whom force is being used. - (I) Execute any other community caretaking function, including but not limited to performing welfare checks, assisting other first responders and medical professionals, behavioral health professionals, social service providers, designated crisis responders, shelter or housing providers, or any member of the public.